AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 ## Verify the PI to Data Hub Agent is running and registered

 After installation, check that the PI to Data Hub Agent Windows service is running on the machine where the agent is installed.
-You also should confirm the agent is registered in OCS.
+You also should confirm the agent is registered in AVEVA Data Hub.

 To verify the installation, follow these steps:

-1. On the computer where the agent is installed, open the Microsoft Management Console (MMC) snap-in for Services. <!--Angela Flores 11/12/21 there is no mention of selecting a host machine for this installation before this point.>
+1. On the computer where the agent is installed, open the Microsoft Management Console (MMC) snap-in for Services. <!--Angela Flores 11/12/21 there is no mention of selecting a host machine for this installation before this point.-->

   **Tip:** Enter *services.msc* in Windows search to locate the application.